2028 London mayoral election

-The 2028 London mayoral election is scheduled to be held in May 2028 to elect the Mayor of London.
-The election will take place the same day alongside the elections to the London Assembly, as well as local elections across England and Wales.
+The 2028 London mayoral election is scheduled to be held on 4 May 2028 to elect the Mayor of London.
+The election will take place the same day alongside the elections to the London Assembly, as well as local elections across England including other mayoral elections.
 The incumbent Labour Party mayor, Sadiq Khan, won the previous three mayoral elections.

 Electoral system

-As the law currently stands, the election will use the first past the post system, which was introduced for the 2024 election following the Elections Act 2022.
-However a reintroduction of the supplementary vote is planned in the English Devolution and Community Empowerment Bill.
+The election is expected to use a supplementary vote system for the first time since the 2021 London mayoral election, in which voters express a first and a second preference for candidates.
+This means that the winning candidate has the support of a majority of voters who expressed a preference among the top two.
+Whilst a reintroduction of the supplementary vote system for the election of the mayor of London is included in the English Devolution and Community Empowerment Act 2026, an election would currently be held under first-past-the-post voting until the relevant secondary legislation is introduced.

 The 2024 election also saw the ballots counted by hand for the first time, after previous mayoral elections had used a technological solution where ballots were scanned.
 The Greater London Authority are considering returning to a scanning system for 2028.

 Candidates

 Labour Party

-Incumbent mayor Sadiq Khan could run for a fourth term.
+Incumbent mayor Sadiq Khan could stand for a fourth term.
 He is yet to announce whether he will stand, and is considering running again.
 However, it has been reported that he was expected to stand down, and in June 2025, the New Statesman reported that Khan had privately indicated he did not wish to stand.
-Despite these reports, in September 2025, Khan said that it was his "intention" to stand again in 2028.
+Despite these reports, in September 2025, Khan said that it was his "intention" to stand again in 2028, and, in February 2026, said he had "already worked out" his campaign for the next election.

 Dawn Butler, the MP for Brent East, said in an interview with The Guardian in 2023 that she would put her name forwards if Khan were not to stand.
 In 2025, she confirmed her intention to stand if Khan stood down.